 Customers-In 2004, approximately 40% of the Company's sales were attributable to six customers.
-In 2004, approximately 11% of the Company's total sales were from one distributor located outside of the United States.
+In 2004, approximately 11% of the Company's total sales were from EMD Biosciences, Inc., a distributor customer located outside of the United States.

 14. Commitments and Contingencies